 Western artist is crafting the passion of his life.

 Mia said to herself she would love to live here, so she flew back to Shanghai packed her life and move to Ubud.

 Just like that, Mia’s new adventure took off.
 She started a blog www.TropicalMonday.com to share her views on Bali’s essence.
 Why “Tropical Monday”?
 Because she would like to bring some fresh tropical breeze to the blue Monday for the nine to five lifestyle people.
 At the meanwhile, she also does private touring, photography services, and freelance graphic design.
 Recently she got invited to write for Chinese travel magazines.

-Living on a foreign island on your own, things can get very stressful too, but driving a motorbike against the wind makes Mia feel she is grasping her own life.
-After one year’s exploring, she founds her passion in food and children photography, and her ultimate dream is to create her own lifestyle magazine like Kinfolk.
+Living on a foreign island on your own, things can get very stressful too, but driving a motorbike against the wind makes Mia feel that she is taking control of her own life.
+After one year’s exploring, she found her passion in food and children photography, and her ultimate dream is to create her own lifestyle magazine like Kinfolk.
 Mia is currently planning her next move, excitement and challenges are awaiting for the young and brave heart.

 Mia’s interview with OneEyeCat, all photos are taken from Mia’s residence in Bali:

 M: 小时候一心想着做衣服，所以我的Barbie们有很多时髦款，那时候不懂什么fashion design，就是一味地喜欢。A4纸上画了很多自己喜欢的服装和假想的models，大概堆起来有10本vogue这么厚。现在想要拍很多美食照片，还有小孩子的照片。不是俗气的“上菜即拍”，也不是幼稚的影楼范儿。我还在寻找适合自己的风格。

 Q1: What was your childhood dream?
 What about now?